-The November 15, 1927 “The Exhibitor” trade publication mentioned that the Stanley Company of America would open a theater in the Wynnefield neighborhood, with 2,000 seats, all on one floor of the auditorium.
-Philadelphia architects Hoffman-Henon would design it.
+The November 15, 1927 “The Exhibitor” trade publication mentioned that the Stanley Company of America would open a theatre in the Wynnefield neighborhood, with 2,000 seats, all on one floor of the auditorium.
+Philadelphia architects Hoffman-Henon Co. would design it.

-The Wynne Theatre opened 1928.
-The auditorium had a Kimball organ, large crystal chandeliers, and 1,763 seats, all on one floor.
-Second run movies were shown until the 1950’s, when double features were shown.
-The theater was operated by Stanley Warner.
-The Wynne Theatre closed in 1955.
-The theater was then converted into a catering facility with several ballrooms fit into the various heights of the auditorium.
-By the 1970’s the theater featured bingo.
+The theatre was then converted into a catering facility with several ballrooms fit into the various heights of the auditorium.
+By the 1970’s the theatre featured bingo.
 In 1981, the Wynne Theatre was sold to Wynnefield civic leader Katie B. Jackson.
 She reopened it as a banquet and catering facility.
 It continued as a successful enterprise until after Mrs. Jackson’s death in 1993.

 The Wynne Theatre is a two-story high brick building, the color of sand.
 Large Wynne letters are still on its marquee in 2007, and the usual Stanley-Warner 20 feet high “V” shaped roof sign still says “Wynne”.
 In March 2016 the Wynne Theatre was demolished.
 The façade will be mimicked in a new apartment building for seniors, and the rooftop sign, the last on a movie theatre in Philadelphia, will be rebuilt.

 Just login to your account and subscribe to this theater.